Safety Beach (Vic.)

 Safety Beach is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The latest Census data shows that in Safety Beach, 77.8% of dwellings were houses, with the remaining 22.2% comprising semi-detached homes, apartments, and other types of dwellings.
-In comparison, Melbourne metropolitan area had 67.9% houses and 32.1% other dwellings.
-Home ownership in Safety Beach stood at 43.4%, with mortgaged properties making up 32.0% and rented dwellings accounting for 24.6%.
-The median monthly mortgage repayment in Safety Beach was $2,000, aligning with the Melbourne metro average, while the median weekly rent was $460, compared to Melbourne's $390.
-Nationally, Safety Beach's mortgage repayments exceeded the Australian average of $1,863, and rents were substantially higher than the national figure of $375.
+The dwelling structure in Safety Beach, as per the latest Census, consisted of 77.8% houses and 22.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 67.9% houses and 32.1% other dwellings.
+Home ownership in Safety Beach stood at 43.4%, with mortgaged dwellings at 32.0% and rented ones at 24.6%.
+The median monthly mortgage repayment was $2,000, aligning with Melbourne metro's average, while the median weekly rent was $460, compared to Melbourne metro's $2,000 and $390 respectively.
+Nationally, Safety Beach's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing